microsoft/live-share/docs/use/vscode.md

 2. **Use the join command**

-    Press **Ctrl+Shift+P** or clicking on the session state status bar item and select "Join collaboration session".
+    Press **Ctrl+Shift+P** or click on the session state status bar item and select "Join collaboration session".

     ![Join scoped command menu item](../media/vscode-join.png)